tianyi0216/Algorithm/README.md

 # Algorithm
 My work for Introduction to Algorithm at UW Madison.

-Each week there is a homework that has a problem that is a mini-programming that relates to the specific topic of the day.
+Each week there is a homework that has a problem that is a mini-programming that relates to the specific topic of the week.
 The problem is the last question of the homework.
-PDF is provided in each week folder (except week 11 and 12 (NP-Completeness), which did not have a programming question).
+Homework PDF is provided in each week folder (except week 11 and 12 (NP-Completeness), which did not have a programming question).

 All programming solution cleared all autograder tests.